darkhelmet/verboselogging/posts/get-chromium-running-on-linux-specifically-ubuntu.md

 - chromium
 - command-line
 ---
 So what I have here is nothing fancy.
-It’s basically cut and paste from the Chromium site, but if you don’t want to think, just download and run, and have Chromium on your Ubuntu setup.
+It's basically cut and paste from the Chromium site, but if you don't want to think, just download and run, and have Chromium on your Ubuntu setup.

 So, on with the script: